SchematicHQ/contracts/terms/index_direct.md

 # Cloud Service Agreement

-*The Cloud Services Agreement (CSA) should be accompanied by an Order Form*
+*The Cloud Services Agreement (CSA) should be accompanied by an Order Form.*

 # 1. **Service**